Kinto/kinto/docs/api/1.x/quotas.rst

 * A bucket's quota is a limit on the size of bucket attributes, group attributes, collection attributes, and record attributes.
-* Deleted items are considered to have a size zero so if you add something and remove it, it will look like it was never created for the quota even if its tombstone is still there.
+* Deleted objects are considered to have a size zero so if you add something and remove it, it will look like it was never created for the quota even if its tombstone is still there.
 * The quota plugin only works with the transactional storage backends (e.g. PostgreSQL)
+* The quota plugin should be activated before adding some data in a bucket or collection.
+If activated after, the size of the data already present will be added to the quota limit even if this data is deleted later.

 Configuration